OCA/odoo-module-migrator/README.rst

 (Recommanded by the OCA)

-If you want to migrate an Odoo module from a version 8.0 to 12.0, for exemple the module ``pos_order_pricelist_change`` in the OCA "pos" repository.
+If you want to migrate an Odoo module from a version 8.0 to 12.0, for example the module ``pos_order_pricelist_change`` in the OCA "pos" repository.

 .. code-block:: shell